Economy of Spain: Economic recovery (2014–2020)

-During the economic downturn, Spain significantly reduced imports, increased exports and kept attracting growing numbers of tourists; as a result, after three decades of running a trade deficit the country attained in 2013 a trade surplus which has strengthened during 2014 and 2015.
+During the economic downturn, Spain significantly reduced imports, increased exports and attracted growing numbers of tourists; as a result, after three decades of running a trade deficit the country attained in 2013 a trade surplus which strengthened during 2014–15.

-With a 3.2% increase in 2015, the Spanish GDP growth was the highest among larger EU economies that year.
-In just two years (2014–2015) the Spanish economy had recovered 85% of the GDP lost during the 2009-2013 recession, which got some international analysts to refer to Spain's current recovery as "the showcase for structural reform efforts".

-By Q2 2016 the Spanish economy had been accumulating 12 consecutive quarters of growth, managing to consistently outperform the rest of the Euro area.
-Such growth had continued, with the Spanish economy outperforming expectations and growing 3.2 per cent in 2016, almost twice as fast as the Euro zone average.
-One of the main drivers of economic recovery was international trade, in turn sparked by dramatic gains in labor productivity.
-Exports have shot up, from around 25% (2008) to 33% of GDP (2016) on the back of an internal devaluation (the country's wage bill halved in the 2008-2016 period), a search for new markets and a recent mild recovery of the European economy.

-The Spanish economy was forecast to remain the best-performing major economy in the Euro zone in 2017 and in the second quarter of 2017 Spain had recovered all the GDP lost during the economic crisis, exceeding for the first time the output level that had been reached in 2008.
+With a 3.2% increase in 2015, growth was the highest among larger EU economies.
+In two years (2014–2015) the economy had recovered 85% of the GDP lost during the 2009-2013 recession, which had some international analysts referring to Spain's recovery as "the showcase for structural reform efforts".
+The Spanish economy outperformed expectations and grew 3.2% in 2016, faster than the eurozone average.
+One of the main drivers of recovery was international trade, in turn sparked by dramatic gains in labor productivity.
+Exports shot up, from around 25% (2008) to 33% of GDP (2016) on the back of an internal devaluation (the country's wage bill halved in 2008–2016), a search for new markets, and a mild recovery of the European economy.
+In the second quarter of 2017 Spain had recovered all the GDP lost during the economic crisis, exceeding for the first time output in 2008.

-By 2017, following several months of prices picking up, homeowners who had been renting during the economic slump had started to put their properties back on the sales market.
+By 2017, following several months of prices increasing, homeowners who had been renting during the economic slump had started to put their properties back on the market.
 In this regard, home sales are expected to return in 2017 to pre-crisis (2008) level.
-In all, the Spanish real estate market was experiencing a new boom, this time in the rental sector.
-Out of 50 provinces and compared to May 2007, the National Statistics Institute has recorded higher rent levels in 48 provinces, with the 10 most populated accumulating rent inflation between 5% and 15% since 2007.
-The phenomenon is most visible in big cities such as Barcelona or Madrid, which are seeing new record average prices, partially fueled by short-term rentals to tourists.
+The Spanish real estate market was experiencing a new boom, this time in the rental sector.
+Out of 50 provinces and compared to May 2007, the National Statistics Institute recorded higher rent levels in 48 provinces, with the 10 most populated accumulating rent inflation between 5% and 15% since 2007.
+The phenomenon was most visible in big cities such as Barcelona or Madrid, which saw new record average prices, partially fueled by short-term rentals to tourists.

 Data

-The following table shows the main economic indicators in 1980–2021 (plus IMF estimates for 2022–2027 in italics).
+The following table shows the main economic indicators in 1980–2023 (plus IMF estimates for 2024–2027 in italics).
 Inflation below 5% is in green.